vEnhance/1802/src/work.typ

 ]
 #typesig[
-  The work is a scalar quantity (there is a dot product inside the integrand, so it returns a number.)
+  The work is a scalar quantity (there is a dot product inside the integrand, so it returns a number).
 ]

 This is commonly abbreviated with shorthand in two ways.